ARPeters/SurvivalExcercises/README.md

 SurvivalExcercises
 ==================
-This is a public repository where we few can share the code behind our practice questions and chapter exams regarding survival.
+This is a repository where we few can share the code behind our practice questions and chapter exams regarding survival.

 I am also in the process of learning about github, so if I have made any blatent errors in